 Hope’s environmental work

 Hope is not just a homelessness and poverty charity.
-We are carry out environmental work as part of the primary aims.
+We are carry out environmental work as part of the primary aims of our charity.

 We compost as much food waste as we can.

-We are donated clothes which we recycle for use by homeless poeple or to raise funds for the charity, and some is turned back into fibre.
+We are donated clothes which we recycle for use by homeless people or to raise funds for the charity through sale in our charity shop, and some is turned back into fibre.

 We run a recycled garden tools workshop which takes old tools that are broken or would otherwise end up in landfill; we restore them, giving them a second life.
 Every year hundreds of kg of landfill’scrapping is avoided.

 We take food at the end of its shelf-life but before use by date, and we cook it.
 Much of this would otherwise end up in landfill.
-Again this is hundreds of KG every year.
+Again this is hundreds of kg recycled every year.